Mount Pisgah, at 5721 feet, makes a noble backdrop for the campground.

 Directions

 From Interstate 40 west, take exit 47 and turn south onto Highway 191.
-Stay in the right lane and turn south again onto the Blue Ridge Parkway at the North Carolina Arboretum.
-Continue 15 miles south on the parkway to Milepost 408.8.
-The campground is on the right immediately after the Pisgah Inn.
-From Waynesville, take Highway 276 for about 22 miles to the Blue Ridge Parkway, turn north and continue four miles to the campground on the left.
+Stay in the right lane and turn south onto the Blue Ridge Parkway at the North Carolina Arboretum.
+Continue 15 miles on the Parkway through nine tunnels, passing the Mt.
+Pisgah Parking Area, Country Store, and Pisgah Inn on the left.
+The campground entrance is on the right immediately after the Pisgah Inn.
+From Waynesville, take Highway 276 about 22 miles to the Blue Ridge Parkway, then turn north and continue 4 miles to the campground on the left.

 Amenities